prof18/RSS-Parser/README.md

 ### RSS Parsing from string

-The library provides a way of simply parsing raw data into POJOs.
+The library provides a way of simply parsing raw data from a string.

 ## Installation